-Ensure that the appliance/components are protected from any residual water that may still remain within the expansion vessel
+Ensure that the appliance/components are protected from any residual water that may still remain within the expansion vessel.

-Disconnect the gas valve as detailed in 7.4.18.
+Disconnect the gas valve as detailed in 7.4.21.
 (NOTE: it is not necessary to remove the electrical wiring to the gas valve), and move it to the side.

+Disconnect the DHW pipe at the outlet of the DHW flowmeter.
 Disconnect the flexible pipe from the bottom of the expansion vessel.

-Disconnect the three rubber tubes (A) that are connected to
+Disconnect the three rubber tubes $(\mathbf{A})$ that are connected to the condensate trap.

-the condensate trap.
-Disconnect pipe (C) that is connected to the condensate outlet (located beneath the appliance).
+Disconnect pipe $(\dot{C})$ that is connected to the condensate outlet (located beneath the appliance).

-Remove the locking pin (B) at the condensate outlet that secures the condensate trap to the lower frame of the appliance
+Remove the locking pin (B) at the condensate outlet that secures the condensate trap to the lower frame of the appliance.